IfcOpenShell/IfcOpenShell/src/blenderbim/docs/devs/ux_guidelines.rst

 **Use** : to import a particular file from the user's computer's directory to the current context

 **Expected result** : A new file browser window should open, with sufficient information provided to the user to know which file type should be loaded in (eg adding a file extension, adding information in the filebrowser UI).
-When the file is loaded, the interface should expand to show the attributes or informations or new context-sensitive operations provided by the imported file.
+When the file is loaded, the interface should expand to show the attributes or information or new context-sensitive operations provided by the imported file.

 **Proposal** : Currently there are some instances where I don't know if the elements are supposed to require an external file, eg